Galician Jews: Society

 Most of Galician Jewry lived poorly, largely working in small workshops and enterprises, and as craftsmen—including tailors, carpenters, hat makers, jewelers and opticians.
 Almost 80 percent of all tailors in Galicia were Jewish.
 The main occupation of Jews in towns and villages was trade: wholesale, stationery and retail.
 However, the Jewish inclination towards education was overcoming barriers.
 The number of Jewish intellectual workers proportionally was much higher than that of Ruthenian or Polish ones in Galicia.
 Of 1,700 physicians in Galicia, 1,150 were Jewish; 41 percent of workers in culture, theaters and cinema, over 65 percent of barbers, 43 percent of dentists, 45 percent of senior nurses in Galicia were Jewish, and 2,200 Jews were lawyers.
 For comparison, there were only 450 Ruthenian (Ukrainian) lawyers.
 Galician Jewry produced four Nobel prize winners: Isidor Isaac Rabi (physics), Roald Hoffman (chemistry), Georges Charpak (physics) and S.Y.
 Agnon (literature).
 Henry Roth, who wrote Call It Sleep, was a Galician Jew whose family migrated to the U.S. in the first decade of the 20th century.

+Jews emerge as population in Galicia largely after the Black Death in the 14th century from Western and Central Europe.